UA-Homelab/AzureBlog/content/posts/bicep-use-outputs-from-past-deployments.md

 ## Example

 As an example I wrote a bicep template that creates a log analytics workspace.
-Another tamplate uses the output of this deployment to assign a policy that sends the subscriptions activity logs to to this workspace.
+Another template uses the output of this deployment to assign a policy that sends the subscriptions activity logs to to this workspace.

 The files can be found on my [GitHub](https://github.com/UA-Homelab/blogpost-code-examples/tree/main/01_bicep_use_outputs_of_past_deployments)